alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 - Space manager
 - Space auditor

-Refer to the [Cloud Foundry documentation on roles and permissions](https://docs.cloudfoundry.org/concepts/roles.html#roles) [external link] for more information.
+Refer to the [Cloud Foundry documentation on roles and permissions](https://docs.cloudfoundry.org/concepts/roles.html#roles) for more information.

 ### Org manager